frc1675/brownbook/labs/lab-6-driver-input.md

 The setup should be as follows:

-* Plug the joystick or controller into a USB port on the Driver Station
+* Plug the joystick or controller into a USB port on the Driver Station laptop.
 * The PD Board and Main Breaker should be wired to power the RoboRIO and the motor controller with the battery.
 * The motor controller should be wired to power the motor and to communicate with the roboRIO (CAN or PWM).
 * The wheel should be connected to the output shaft of the motor in some way.
 The wheel will turn whenever the motor turns.